2022 North Ayrshire Council election: Boundary changes

 Following the implementation of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and the Western Isles.
 The act allowed for single- or two-member wards to be created to allow for better representation of island communities.
+The review coincided with the introduction of the Scottish Elections (Reform) Act 2020 which allowed for the creation of five-member wards.
 As a result, the number of wards in North Ayrshire was reduced from 10 to nine but the number of councillors will remain at 33.
 No changes were proposed in Kilwinning or the three Irvine wards.
 The former Ardrossan and Arran ward was split into two wards – a single-member ward for the island of Arran and a three-member ward for Ardrossan.
 A single ward for Saltcoats and Stevenson was reintroduced after it was split into two separate wards prior to the 2017 election however the area will be represented by five members rather than four as was the case between 2007 and 2017.
 The former Dalry and West Kilbride, Kilbirnie and Beith, and North Coast and Cumbraes wards were reorganised from two three- and one four-member wards into two five-member wards: North Coast and Garnock Valley.

 Candidates

 The total number of candidates increased from 70 in 2017 to 74.
 As was the case five years previous, the SNP fielded the highest number of candidates at 17 across the nine wards – two less than in 2017.
 Both Labour and the Conservatives also fielded at least one candidate in every ward but the 14 candidates fielded by Labour was three less than in 2017 whereas the 11 candidates named by the Conservatives was an increase of one.
 The Greens again contested three wards while the Liberal Democrats contested an election in North Ayrshire for the first time in a decade after they named six candidates.
 The number of independent candidates fell from 15 in 2017 to 12.
 Socialist Labour named two candidates, an increase of one, while the Scottish Socialist Party and the Trade Unionist and Socialist Coalition (TUSC) again named one candidate.
 For the first time, the Scottish Family Party (three candidates), the Independence for Scotland Party (ISP) (two candidates), the Alba Party and the Freedom Alliance (both one candidate) fielded candidates in a North Ayrshire election.
-Neither the UK Independence Party (UKIP) or the British Unionist Party, who had both contested the 2017 election, fielded any candidates.
+Neither the UK Independence Party (UKIP) nor the British Unionist Party (BUP), who had both contested the 2017 election, fielded any candidates.